Stanislau/behavior-tree-for-testing/README.md

 Visual tool to build the tree in a user friendly way so customer or BA can use it as a tool and then, similar to BDD approach, developer can automate it in form of tests.

 Behavior tree can be used by developers to extract modules from requirements, applying real Behavior Driven Development into a project.

-/*
-* @todo #:20m/Arch Create a document describing presentation plan and decompose it into steps.
- * PresentationPlan.md with presentation steps.
-*/